edenessame/rock-paper-scissors/README.md

   * No errors were found when passing through the official [(Jigsaw) Validator](./readme-assets/CSS_validator_RPS.png)

 * **JavaScript**
+  * When passing through the JavaScript validator JShint I got a warning message:

 * **Accessibility**
   * I confirmed that the aria attributes match their roles, have valid values and are not missspelled and that the colours and fonts used are easy to read and accessible by running it through [lighthouse devtools](./readme-assets/Lighthouse_RPS.png)